Eyezuhc/Wall-A/README.md

   Wall Avoidance or Obstacle Avoidance Robot also known as Wall-A is an Arduino-based project designed to slow down its speed based on the distance from the sensor to the obstacle.
 With the implementation of PID (Proportional, Integral, Derivative) controller.
 This controller uses real-time measurement through the use of sensors that adjust its speed based on the set point and the obstacles and learns to adjust the error based on multiple trials.
 ## Features
   - PID controller - precisely controls and adjusts its errors based on feedback through calculation of Kp(Proportional), Ki(Integral), Kd(Derivative).
-  - Feedback-based Speed Regulator - uses feedback from the sensor to adjust it speed.
+  - Feedback-based Speed Regulator - uses feedback from the sensor to adjust its speed.
   - Arduino-based - affordable and easy to replicate, customizable hardware.
 ## Hardware Components